oliver-wyman-actuarial/easyr/cran-comments.md

 ## R CMD check results

-There were no ERRORs or WARNINGs.
+There were no ERRORs or WARNINGs or NOTEs.

-There is 1 NOTE: "no visible global" on some elements used in data.tables.
-The code runs fine, it seems the check doesn't understand data.tables syntax.

 ## Downstream dependencies